-The nation’s top youth football teams and players will converge on Disney’s Wide World of Sports Complex for the 59th Pop Warner Super Bowl this December.
-The event will mark the 17th year held at Walt Disney World Resort, involving more than 60 teams.
+The nation’s top youth football teams and players will converge on Disney’s Wide World of Sports Complex for the 60th Pop Warner Super Bowl this December.
+The event will mark the 20th year held at Walt Disney World Resort, involving 64 football teams.
 To reach the Pop Warner Super Bowl, teams nationwide battle local and regional tournaments throughout the year.
-Teams compete at Disney,s Wide World of Sports Complex in five divisions based on size and age: Mitey-Mite (ages 7-9 yrs.), Jr. Pee Wee (ages 8-10 yrs.), Pee Wee (9-11 yrs.), Jr. Midget (10-12 yrs.) and Midget (11-14 yrs.).
-For more information, visit popwarner.com or Disney’s web site.
+Teams compete at Disney’s ESPN Wide World of Sports Complex in five divisions based on size and age: Mitey-Mite (ages 7-9 yrs.), Jr. Pee Wee (ages 8-10 yrs.), Pee Wee (9-11 yrs.), Jr. Midget (10-12 yrs.) and Midget (11-14 yrs.).

 Pop Warner Cheer and Dance Championships

 The National Cheer & Dance Championships will feature over 400 cheer/dance squads who will compete at the five-day long event.
 Competitions take place at the HP Field House at ESPN Wide World of Sports Complex.
 Cheer and dance squads compete in four different age ranges (Jr. Pee Wee, Pee Wee, Jr. Midget, and Midget), as well as three squad sizes (Small, Medium and Large) and four competition categories.

 A General Admission ticket will provide you admission to most amateur events at ESPN Wide World of Sports Complex and can be purchased at the Box Office upon arrival.

 You may also purchase a “Length of Event ticket,” which will provide you admission for all seven days of competition.
 Ticket prices are as follows: